Let's talk about Kent Libraries

 • Libraries are key to my family's lifestyle

-by Teesel, over 2 years ago
+by Teesel, almost 3 years ago

 My wife and two young children (5nsnd 3) visit Kent libraries at least once a week, often more.
 Mostly at Folkestone library but we also include a visit to the local library on day trips around Kent, inc Deal, Sandwich and Maidstone.
 When at a library, we spend time browsing together, then reading a selection of books in the children's area, and of course borrowing books.